Nacimiento-Fergusson Road: Route description

 The western terminus is located 4 mi south of Lucia and 35 mi north of Hearst Castle.
-Climbing up the steep flanks of the mountains, the western part of the road near the coast has more than 100 turns before it reaches the summit 7 mi from the coast at an altitude of 2780 ft, where it crosses the unpaved Old Coast Road.
+Climbing up the steep flanks of the mountains, the western part of the road near the coast has more than 100 turns before it reaches the summit 7 mi from the coast at an altitude of 2780 ft, where it crosses the unpaved Coast Ridge Road.

 From the summit, the road descends through hillside chaparral and dense oak groves on the eastern side of the ridge, which offer few views, and passes through the U.S. Army's Fort Hunter Liggett.
 Because the road passes through sections of Fort Hunter Liggett Army Base, you may need to show valid car registration and proof of insurance.
 The road is steep, winding, sometimes only wide enough for one vehicle, and has precipitous drops at almost every turn unprotected by guard rails.

 At the eastern end, drivers can access the road via either from the north on Jolon Road on U.S. Route 101 near King City, or from the south on Jolon Road at U.S. Route 101 near Bradley.
 The road is closed occasionally during tank, artillery, and other firing exercises on the surrounding Fort Hunter Liggett.